Bl4d3666/goexec/README.md

 #### Modify Service (`scmr change`)

 The SCMR module's `change` method executes programs by modifying existing Windows services using the RChangeServiceConfigW method rather than calling RCreateServiceW like `scmr create`.
-Service is restored to its original state after execution
+The modified service is restored to its original state after execution

 > [!WARNING]
 > Using this module on important Windows services may brick the OS.
 Try using a less important service like `PlugPlay`.